dimova/simpsons-coding-challenge/README.md

 on port 8083.

 The rest api is available at http://localhost:8083/quotes.
-REST operations supported incclude post, put, delete, get.
+REST operations supported include post, put, delete, get.

 # Our Coding Challenge!